openshift/jenkins-plugin/README.md

 <img width="840" src="EnvVar-2.png"/>
 </p>

-And then how you would run the job, specifying a valid value for the parameter:
+And then how you would run the project, specifying a valid value for the parameter:
 <p align="center">
 <img width="840" src="EnvVars-3.png"/>
 </p>